 The car accident was the other driver’s fault.
 The teacher who called them out on unexplained absences has it out for them.
 They lost their job because the boss never liked them.
 They took the pills because you put too much pressure on them to do good at school.

-The more that you try and call an addict out on their behavior, the more the blame game will be played.
+The more that you try and call them out on their behavior, the more the blame game will be played.

-As Townsend explains, people who are addicted shift the blame because they don’t have to confront the horrible truth about themselves.
-“There is so much shame in being addicted to drugs,” she says.
+As Townsend explains, people with substance use disorder shift the blame because they don’t have to confront the horrible truth about themselves.
+“There is so much shame in addiction,” she says.
 “Looking in the mirror is ugly.”

-“Addiction is such a shameful, stigmatizing disease, even when people come by it ‘honestly,’ such as from taking pills prescribed by a doctor.
+“It is such a stigmatizing disease, even when people come by it accidentally, such as taking pills prescribed by a doctor.
 And that shame encourages people to shift the blame and avoid getting the help they need.
-Blame and shame play a deadly role in the disease of addiction.”
+Blame and shame play a deadly role in the disease of substance use disorders.”

 7. They May Become Abusive

-Because you care about the addict and you want to try and help her, you call her out on her behaviors, words, and actions.
-And the addict feels defensive as she lies, manipulates, and shifts the blame.
+Because you care about your loved one and you want to try and help her, you call her out on her behaviors, words, and actions.
+And she feels defensive as she lies, manipulates, and shifts the blame.

-As the brain starts to run short of drugs (i.e., “withdrawal”), the drug user may behave irrationally, even aggressively.
+As her brain starts to run short of drugs (i.e., “withdrawal”), the drug user may behave irrationally, even aggressively.

 In both cases, the brain is injured, although it doesn’t garner the compassion or understanding of, say, a visible injury like a broken leg.